 Why Is Blood Circulation In Human Heart Called Double Circulation

 - First, oxygen-poor blood from the heart is sent to the lungs to pick up oxygen.
 The oxygen-rich blood from the lungs moves back to the heart, after which it is pumped again into different parts of the body.
-Thus, the blood passes twice through the heart in order to make one complete round through the body.
+Thus, the blood passes twice through the heart to make one complete round through the body.

 Types Of Blood Circulation